yugui923/blockchain-tools/README.md

+## Change Log

+2.14.2018
-This is a fork of block chain tools.
+- This is a fork of block chain tools, original credits goes to **Alex Gorale**

-Recently added a few features, and fixed some bugs.

-See git status for more details.
+- This version is ported from Python2 into Python3
+- Planned feature: add ability to parse multiple block files at onetime

 ## Block Chain Tools